Seniha Nafız Hızal

-Seniha Nafız Hızal (1897 – 22 June 1985) was a Turkish school teacher and politician being as one of the first 18 female members of the Turkish parliament.
+Seniha Nafız Hızal (1897 – 22 June 1985) was a Turkish school teacher and politician.
+She was one of the first 18 female members of the Turkish parliament.

 Private life

-Seniha Nafız was born to Nafız and his wife Hüsniye in Adapazarı, then Ottoman Empire, in 1897.
-After completing her primary education at Fatih Junior High School (Rüştiye), she entered Vocational School for Girls.
-She then studied at the Higher Teachers College (Dârülmuallimât) between 14 October 1916 and 15 September 1917.
-In 1918, she graduated from the Faculty of Science at Darülfünun, what is today Istanbul University, as one of the first female graduates.
+Seniha Nafız was born to Nafız and his wife Hüsniye in Adapazarı, then the Ottoman Empire, in 1897.
+After completing her primary education at Fatih Junior High School (Rüştiye), she entered the Vocational School for Girls.
+She then studied at the Higher Teachers College (Dârülmuallimât) between 14 October 1916, and 15 September 1917.
+In 1918, she graduated from the Faculty of Science at Darülfünun, which today is Istanbul University, as one of the first female graduates.

 She adopted the surname "Hızal" following the enactment of 1934 Surname Law.
 She never married.
 Hızal died on 22 June 1985.